10up/ElasticPress/readme.txt

 == Changelog ==

+= 2.0.1 =

+### Bug fixes
+* Don't load settings on front end.
+This fixes a critical bug causing ElasticPress to check the Elasticsearch connection on the front end.

 = 2.0 =

 10up ships ElasticPress 2.0 with __radical search algorithm improvements__ and a __more comprehensive integration of WP_Query__.
 ElasticPress is now even closer to supporting the complete WP_Query API.
 This version also improves upon post syncing ensuring that post meta updates are synced to Elasticsearch, adds a number of important hooks, and, of course, fixes some pesky bugs.